-- J1 PRINCIPLES - J1.1 Awards are confirmed by properly constituted assessment boards acting with delegated authority from the Academic Board. - J1.2 Progression and award boards will confirm awards through the application of the academic and relevant programme regulations using academic judgement to operate discretion within the limits defined in these regulations and the guidelines detailed in Appendix 12. - J1.3 Where discretion is applied, Chairs of progression and award boards will ensure this is appropriately recorded, operated consistently and without favour. - J1.4 Chairs of assessment boards are required to attend an annual briefing session to discuss the application of the regulations and the operation of discretion in order to achieve consistency across the institution. - J1.5 No student will be denied an award to which he/she is entitled following application of the regulations.
-Results, certificates and formal transcripts may be withheld where a student is in debt to the University, subject to the provisions of the Data Protection Act. - J2 RECOMMENDATION FOR AWARD - J2.1 Students are assessed for the registered award on completion of the appropriate credit minima including RPL. - J2.2 To be recommended for a registered award a student must have: - .1 achieved passes in the credit and level requirements specified for the award; - .2 passed any additional requirements specified by the programme associated with the award including core modules, defined combinations of modules and placements; - .3 achieved an average percentage mark from the counting modules greater than or equal to 40%; - .4 met any required Professional or Statutory Body requirements for the award.
+- J1 PRINCIPLES - J1.1 Awards are confirmed by properly constituted Assessment Boards acting with delegated authority from the Academic Board. - J1.2 Progression and Award Boards will confirm awards through the application of the Academic and relevant programme regulations using academic judgement to operate discretion within the limits defined in these regulations and the guidelines detailed in Appendix 12. - J1.3 Where discretion is applied, Chairs of Progression and Award Boards will ensure this is appropriately recorded, operated consistently and without favour. - J1.4 Chairs of Assessment Boards are required to attend an annual briefing session to discuss the application of the regulations and the operation of discretion in order to achieve consistency across the institution. - J1.5 No student will be denied an award to which they are entitled following application of the regulations.
+Results, certificates and formal transcripts may be withheld where a student is in debt to the University, subject to the provisions of the prevailing Data Protection Act or equivalent. - J2 RECOMMENDATION FOR AWARD - J2.1 Students are assessed for the registered award on completion of the appropriate credit minima including RPL. - J2.2 To be recommended for a registered award a student must have: - .1 achieved passes in the credit and level requirements specified for the award; - .2 passed any additional requirements specified by the programme associated with the award including core modules, defined combinations of modules and placements; - .3 achieved an average percentage mark from the counting modules greater than or equal to 40%; - .4 met any required Professional or Statutory Body requirements for the award.